oemof/tespy/docs/modules/components.rst

     0=h_{\mathrm{in,1}}-h_{\mathrm{out,1}}

 The corresponding method looks like this.
-The equations, derivatives and LaTeX string generation are individual methods you need to define (see next sections).
+The equations and derivatives are individual methods you need to define (see next sections).

 .. code-block:: python